Mount of Olives cemetery

 Henrietta Szold

-Henrietta Sold (1860-1945) was an American Zionist leader, writer, educator, and social worker. she’s one of the founders of Hadassah – the Zionist Women’s Organization in the United States.
+Henrietta Szold (1860-1945) was an American Zionist leader, writer, educator, and social worker. she’s one of the founders of Hadassah – the Zionist Women’s Organization in the United States.
 Szold Immigrated to Israel in 1920, and was the architect of the infrastructure for the public medical system and the nursing and welfare services in Israel.
 From 1933 she was the head of the Youth “Aliya” organization, which dealt with the rescue and education of Jewish children and youth who fled to Israel on their own.

 Eliezer Ben-Yehuda